lihaoyi/autowire/readme.md

 case class Request(path: Seq[String], args: Map[String, String])
 ```

-This allows you to safely wire up disparate endpoints across the internet, taking care of all the serialization for you using [uPickle](https://github.com/lihaoyi/upickle), while still giving your full control of piping the data across some underlying transport (Ajax, tcp, etc.).
+This allows you to safely wire up disparate endpoints across the internet, taking care of all the serialization for you using [uPickle](https://github.com/lihaoyi/upickle).
+Nevertheless, autowire still gives you full control of piping the data across some underlying transport (Ajax, tcp, etc.) by overriding the `callRequest` method, or deciding how to handle the data on the server before handing over to the `route`.
 As long as you are able to transmit the `Request` from the client and can provide a `Request` to `route`'s partial function, Autowire doesn't care how you do it.

 Minimal Example
 ===============